jaehughes/IDPDocs/docs/index.md

 * understand how to produce detailed design proposals.
 * gain experience of building and testing a system once it has been designed.

-In this project, rapid-prototyping techniques are used which enables quick development, integration and testing of systems, allowing for multiple iterations of the system to be produced.
+In this project, rapid-prototyping techniques are used which enables quick development, integration and testing of systems and allows for multiple iterations of the system to be produced.

 ## Task and Team Allocation